Texeljoy/HTEffect_Support_Android/README_EN.md

 ## **Recent updates**
 - **2023.12.28:** v3.1.0
-    - Optimizing the underlying algorithm for gesture effects
+    - Optimized the algorithm of gesture recognition effects
-    - Increase rendering support for partially transparent images
+    - Added rendering support for some transparent images
-    - Improve the output and printing of the logging system
+    - Improved the output of the log system
     - Solved some known issues

 - **2023.11.30:** v3.0.2
-    - Optimize grinding and clear algorithm
+    - Optimized grinding and clear algorithm
     - Solved some known issues

 - **2023.11.23:** v3.0.1
-    - Improve the beauty fit
+    - Improved the beauty fit
-    - Optimize the stretching of beauty eyeliner
+    - Optimized the stretching of beauty eyeliner

 - **2023.11.20:** v3.0.0
     - Green screen cutout with added background image local upload function
-    - Improve the effectiveness of beauty and makeup recommendations
+    - Improved the effectiveness of beauty and makeup recommendations
-    - Optimization of underlying algorithms such as hairdressing, portrait cutout, gesture recognition, and green screen cutout
+    - Optimization of underlying algorithms such as hairdressing, portrait cutout, gesture recognition, and green screen background seg.
     - Solved some known issues

 - **2023.09.27:** v3.0.0-beta
-    - Add makeup effects, including eyebrows, powder blusher, eye shadow, eyeliner, eyelashes, lipstick, pupil and other effects
+    - Added makeup effects, including eyebrows, powder blusher, eye shadow, eyeliner, eyelashes, lipstick, pupil and other effects
-    - Add makeup recommendation effects, including various popular makeup effects such as fox beauty, pure desire, girl group, etc
+    - Added makeup recommendation effects, including various popular makeup effects such as fox beauty, pure desire, girl group, etc
-    - Add body shape effects, including long legs and slimming
+    - Added body shape effects, including long legs and slimming
     - Optimized hairdressing algorithm for more stable support for CPU/GPU
     - Optimized portrait segmentation algorithm for more natural and stable edges
     - Optimized gesture recognition algorithm to support hand following movement

 - **2023.07.18:** v2.2.0
-    - Add 4 new mask materials
+    - Added 4 new mask materials
     - Solved some known issues

 - **2023.06.09:** v2.1.0
-    - Add 16 senior filters
+    - Added 16 senior filters

 - **2023.06.07:** v2.0.2
-    - Fix the issue
+    - Fixed the issue
-    - Optimize resource memory space processing
+    - Optimized resource memory space processing

 - **2023.06.01:** v2.0.1
-    - Fix the issue with default values for green screens
+    - Fixed the issue with default values for green screens

 - **2023.05.17:** new v2.0
   - More than 30 new styles of filters, special effect filters, and distorting mirror
-  - Add hairdressing, masks, gifts, and custom drag and drop watermarks
+  - Added hairdressing, masks, gifts, and custom drag and drop watermarks
-  - Green screen cutout adds blue and white screen colors and parameter adjustments
+  - Green screen background seg. added blue and white screen colors and parameter adjustments
   - Optimized gesture effects and portrait segmentation effects
 - [More](https://doc.texeljoy.com/document/hummanBody/beauty/Introduce/function.html)